 Until recently this was a surprisingly controversial idea.
 Many linguists believed that the language we speak dictates the possible range of our experiences, meaning that people who speak different languages might as well be from different species.
 This idea is called the Sapir-Whorf Hypothesis.

 Nowadays, the Sapir-Whorf Hypothesis exists in a weakened state.
-Though it would take the discovery of telepathy to prove once and for all that the human brain is the same in any language, research has shown that while language may dictate how we express ourselves, that doesn’t mean we have different thoughts or feelings.
-This is great news for translators, if not for any aspiring Big Brothers.
+Though it would take the discovery of telepathy to prove that the human brain is the same in any language, research has shown that while language may dictate how we express ourselves, that doesn’t mean we have different thoughts or feelings.
+This is great news for translators, if not for any aspiring Big Brother.

-As the online conversation becomes increasingly global, we need to move away from the idea that language keeps us apart and focus on the things we share.
-By digging beneath the cultural references to the universal human experience beneath, we can make sure that nothing is untranslatable.
+As discussions and content can originate anywhere on the planet nowadays, we need to move away from the idea that language keeps us apart and focus on the things we share instead.
+By digging underneath the cultural references, and into the universal human experience beneath, we can make sure that nothing is untranslatable.